sagnik6969/obsidian/Programming notes/vue testing/vitest.md

 ```
 5. `const mockNavigatorLanguage = vi.spyOn(window.navigator, 'language', 'get')` => language is getter function.  `get` => tells vi that language is a getter function.
 6. `mockNavigatorLanguage.mockReturnValue(undefined)`
-7. `mockNavigatorLanguage.mockReset()` => `works similar to vi.clearAllMocks()`
+7. `mockNavigatorLanguage.mockReset()` => `works similar to vi.resetAllMocks()`
-8. clear all mocks vs reset all mocks => If you want to test mock function called times, clear before you use If you want to make sure mock return value wouldn't pollute other test case, call reset. `resetAllMocks()` A superset of `clearAllMocks()` which also takes care of resetting the implementation of mocked functions.
+8. clear all mocks vs reset all mocks => If you want to test mock function called times, clear before you use If you want to make sure mock return value wouldn't pollute other test case, call reset. `resetAllMocks()` A superset of `clearAllMocks()` which also takes care of resetting the implementation of mocked functions (returns `undefined` when invoked).

 ```js
 vi.mock('@/locales/index.js', () => {